Community Edition | Enterprise Edition

 Django console crontab page

-Enterprise Edition supports a 5-minute expiration schedule.
-Please contact support for details.
+SWIRL Enterprise supports a 5-minute expiration schedule.
+Contact support for details.

-If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule will be restored when SWIRL restarts.
+If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule is restored when SWIRL restarts.

 Search Subscriber Service

-When a Search object has subscribe=True, SWIRL will periodically update that Search.
-See the Developer Guide for more details.
+When a Search object has subscribe=True, SWIRL periodically updates that Search.
+See the Developer Guide for details.

 • By default, the service runs every 4 hours.